You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Discussion Results

-The LLM-based analysis produced far more sophisticated and serious results.
-As described in the methodology section, we employed Qwen-2.5 72B to identify hidden secrets, leaked credentials, and internal author discussions that could not be detected through simple pattern matching.
-These represent some of the most interesting findings, as such discoveries were not feasible before the advent of LLMs.
-They require contextual understanding of text, a task at which current LLMs excel.
-The QWEN-2.5 72B model flagged $9{,}926$ papers, with some receiving multiple flags, resulting in a total of $13{,}806$ detections.
-The five primary categories (excluding the OTHER category) are shown in Table~\ref{tab:category_distribution}.
+The LLM-based analysis produced substantially more nuanced and higher-severity findings than the rule-based baseline.
+As described in the methodology section, we employed Qwen-2.5 72B to identify hidden secrets, leaked credentials, and internal author discussions that are unlikely to be detected through simple pattern matching or regular expressions alone.
+Many of these disclosures are implicit, fragmented across files, or only recognizable when interpreted in context (e.g., surrounding explanations, access instructions, or conversational cues), a task for which current LLMs are well-suited.

+Across the dataset, Qwen-2.5 72B flagged $9{,}926$ papers.
+Because individual papers may contain multiple issues, this resulted in a total of $13{,}806$ detections.
+While PII, conflict, and peer-review related findings dominate the overall distribution, the model also identified $47$ instances of explicit authentication secrets (i.e., passwords), along with other access-enabling artifacts.

+Table~\ref{tab:leaks} presents sanitized examples of real-world credential leaks extracted from LaTeX comments.
+We contacted the authors, where possible, to warn them of a potential data privacy breach.

-PII, conflict, and peer-review–related findings dominate the distribution, though it is notable that 47 credentials were also identified in the articles.
-We note that the CRED category refers strictly to authentication secrets (e.g., passwords).
-Tokens embedded in URLs, including those granting access to shared private folders, are handled separately under sensitive URLs (c.f. pattern matching of URLs).
-We manually validated all credentials and network identifiers and further validated around 10\% each of the conflicts, peer reviews and PII.
-Table~\ref{tab:leaks} presents anonymized real-world credential leakages from comments, as identified by QWEN-2.5 72B.
-All such findings are manually reviewed and verified.
+Table~\ref{tab:category_distribution} summarizes the distribution of detected label categories introduced in Section~\ref{sec:list}, excluding the \texttt{OTHER} category.
+PII-related findings dominate the distribution, followed by peer-review and conflict-related disclosures.
+Network identifiers and explicit authentication secrets occur less frequently but remain security-relevant.
+The \texttt{CRED} category refers strictly to explicit authentication secrets (e.g., passwords).
+Tokens embedded in URLs, including those granting access to shared private folders, are categorized separately under sensitive URLs and identified via URL pattern matching.

-In numerous instances, the exposed credentials were accompanied by the original login page URL, further escalating the risk by revealing exactly where an attacker could attempt to use them.
-This analysis highlights that, for as little as \$50 using LLM-based analysis—in our case Qwen-2.5 72B—a malicious actor could obtain valuable information.
+To ensure reliability, we manually validated all detected credentials and network identifiers.
+In addition, we reviewed approximately 10\% of conflict-, peer-review-, and PII-related findings.
+Validation consisted solely of confirming true positives; we did not attempt to authenticate against any system or use any discovered credentials.
+In several cases, exposed credentials were accompanied by the corresponding login URL, directly indicating the target system.
+This demonstrates that low-cost automated analysis (like under \$50 in LLM inference costs) can uncover actionable OSINT at scale.